-Use [▲], [▼], [◄], and [▶] to select the image you want and then press [SET].
+Use [▲], [▼], [◄], and [▶] to move the blue boundary to a snapshot you want to include in the movie and then press [SET].

+This will select the check box in the lower left corner of the image and move the blue boundary to the next image.

-- Selecting a group and pressing [SET] will select all of the images in the group for inclusion in the movie. - To view a particular image, rotate the zoom controller.
+- To clear (deselect) a check box, move the blue boundary to the applicable image and then press [SET]. - Selecting a group and pressing [SET] will select all of the images in the group for inclusion in the movie. - To view a particular image, rotate the zoom controller. - Repeat step 1 to select other images you want to include in the movie.
+After you are finished selecting images, press [MENU]. - Use [▲] and [▼] to select the playback speed and then press [SET].

-2. Press [MENU].

-Use [▲] and [▼] to select the playback speed and then press [SET].
 This creates a movie using the selected snapshots.